AndresSArias/PowerUp-Reto-microservicePlazoleta/README.md

           username: root
           password: <your-password>
    ```
-5. After the tables are created execute src/main/resources/data.sql content to populate the database
-6. Open Swagger UI and search the /auth/login endpoint and login with userDni: 123, password: 1234
+6. Open Swagger UI and search for the endpoint you want to use, remember to have the token generated from the User microservice.

 <!-- USAGE -->
 ## Usage